EmmaBrass/Processing/THEHOLE.md

 Welcome to github!

-The next page of the hole is at think URL: https://emmabrass.com/h-15
+The next page of the hole is at this URL: https://emmabrass.com/h-15